FlyingDR/modern-syslog/README.md

-# modern syslog - streaming, async, native, uses nan
+# modern syslog - stub replacement

+Stub implementation of the original [modern-syslog](https://github.com/strongloop/modern-syslog) package.

+Meant to be used **only for development purposes** on Windows, which is not supported by the original package.

 This is the only syslog library that: